codingepaduli/codingepaduli/content/interesting/Developing.md

 [SWAPI GraphQL API](https://graphql.org/swapi-graphql) - A graphical interactive in-browser GraphQL IDE\
 [Combine GraphQL with Java to build a flexible and modern API | Opensource.com](https://opensource.com/article/20/8/graphql-quarkus) - \
 [We Can Do Better Than SQL](https://edgedb.com/blog/we-can-do-better-than-sql) - Critique of SQL\
+[Dolt](https://github.com/dolthub/dolt#dolt) - a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository\

 ### Giochi